DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 3.md

 ## Generate Causes
-Wiring issues, the scale of the graph of the voltmeter.
+Wiring issues, the scale of the graph of the voltmeter, incorrect value of resistors, connectivity of the voltmeter.

 ## Testing

-Check wiring and connectivity, CHeck the resistance of the resistors.
+Check wiring and connectivity, check the resistance of the resistors, check the graph scale for the graph of the voltmeter.

 ## Repair and Evaluate
 Change the resistance of the resistors and change the Time per Division to  mili seconds from kilo seconds.